search

 Conclusion

 The “Efficient TOC Widget” plugin enhances post navigation and readability by offering a flexible, user-friendly Table of Contents.
-By using customizable hooks and adjusting the minimum heading count, this plugin can be seamlessly integrated with any theme for improved usability and SEO.
+By using customizable hooks, proper the_content filter guards, and a sidebar-safe fallback in show_toc(), this plugin can be seamlessly integrated with any theme for improved usability and SEO.